 The fertile inland plains produce an abundance of fresh fruit and vegetables, seafood is caught daily by the local fishing fleet, and farmed meat and game are brought down from the mountains, ensuring a rich culinary selection to suit every taste – with rice being prominent.

 - Arroz y Conejo – Rice with Rabbit

 - Paella Huertana – Vegetable Paella

 - Arroz de Verduras – Rice and Vegetables

 - Arroz y Costillejas – Rice and Ribs

-The fiesta of Sucina’s patron saint, Nuestra Señora del Rosario is celebrated in October with processions, music, singing, and dancing.
-It is a lively three day event accompanied with traditional food and drink.
+The fiesta in honour of Sucina’s patron saint, Nuestra Señora del Rosario, is celebrated in October with processions, music, singing and dancing.
+It is a lively three-day event accompanied by traditional food and drink.

-Holy week, Semana Santa, is quite spectacular with a re-enactment of the Calvary scene in the main square.
-The carnival in February adds a splash of colour to a winters day.
+Holy Week (Semana Santa) is also spectacular, with a re-enactment of the Calvary scene in the main square.
+Meanwhile, the carnival in February adds a splash of colour to winter days.